thorstenfrank/temperature-server/README.md

 ```

 You will need to create the `temperature` database before running the server, since Postgres does not support automatic creation upon connection.

+### MariaDB

+An existing MariaDB 10 can be used as the data store with the `spring.profiles.active=mariadb` option.
+By default a
+database named `temperature` is used, which are also the default user and password.